-Every once in a while I crave Tomato Soup and this Simple Tomato Soup Instant Pot or Stovetop is a great one to whip up at the drop of a hat from pantry ingredients.
+Every once in awhile I crave Tomato Soup and this Simple Tomato Soup Instant Pot or Stovetop is a great one to whip up at the drop of a hat from pantry ingredients.
 There are a couple of extra touches if you want to add them; call them “upgrades” maybe.

 About Simple Tomato Soup Instant Pot or Stovetop:

 I’ve made quite a few tomato soups like this, based on canned tomatoes.
-Sometimes I’ve made them with the additional steps or roasting the tomatoes or fortifying with fresh, and I want to give a shout out to my friend Suzanne has a great example on her blog, A Pug in the Kitchen.
+Sometimes I’ve made them with the additional steps or roasting the tomatoes or fortifying with fresh, and I want to give a shout out to my friend Suzanne, who has a great example on her blog, A Pug in the Kitchen.
 I’ve made it – it’s divine!
-But it was a little more work than I wanted to go through when I made this Tomato Soup the other day.
+Check it out if you’re looking for something fancier than my Simple Tomato Soup.

 So many soups like this are flavored with Basil and/or Oregano, but this Tomato Soup leans toward the French side with a touch of tarragon and sometimes a drizzle of Sherry.
-So the Sherry really isn’t necessary and not in the actual recipe, but if you have some on hand, give it a try.
+The Sherry is optional, but if you have some on hand, give it a try.
 Just a teaspoon or two will do the trick.
-What really takes this soup to the next level is the bit of cream drizzled in at the end.
+What really takes this soup to the next level is a tiny bit of cream drizzled in at the end, again optional.
 Simple Tomato Soup Instant Pot or Stovetop is great as a plain tomato soup but even better as a Cream of Tomato Soup.

 Making Simple Tomato Soup Instant Pot or Stovetop: